Battle of the Masts

-The Battle of the Masts (مَعْرَكَة ذَات الصَّوَارِي) was a naval battle fought in 655 between the Rashidun Caliphate under the command of Abu al-A'war and the Byzantine Empire led by emperor Constans II.
+The Battle of the Masts (مَعْرَكَة ذَات الصَّوَارِي) was a naval battle fought in 655 between the Byzantine Empire led by Emperor Constans II, and the Rashidun Caliphate under the command of Abu al-A'war, admiral of Mu'awiya, the governor of Syria.

-The battle was part of the earliest campaign by Mu'awiya, the governor of Syria, to reach Constantinople and is considered to be "the first decisive conflict of Islam on the deep".
+The battle was part of the earliest campaign by Mu'awiya to reach Constantinople, the Byzantine capital, and is considered to be "the first decisive conflict of Islam on the deep".

-Dating

-Al-Tabari records two possible dates for this naval battle: 651–652 (A.H.
-31) on the authority of al-Waqidi and 654–655 (A.H.
-34) on the authority of Abu Ma'shar al-Sindi.
-The chronicles of the Armenian Sebeos and Byzantine Theophanes concur with the latter date.

 Background

 The Muslim fleet departs before the Battle of the Masts, as depicted in Tareekh Al-Islam Al-Musawwar (published 1964).

-In the 650s the Arab Caliphate completed its conquest of the Sasanian Empire and continued its successful expansion into the Byzantine Empire's territories.
-In 645, Abdallah ibn Sa‘d was made Governor of Egypt by his foster brother Rashidun Caliph Uthman, replacing the semi-independent 'Amr ibn al-'As.
-Uthman permitted the governor of Syria, Mu'awiya ibn Abi Sufyan, to raid the island of Cyprus in 649 and the success of that campaign set the stage for the undertaking of naval activities by the Government of Egypt.
-Abdallah ibn Sa'd built a strong navy and proved to be a skilled naval commander.
+In the 650s the Rashidun Caliphate completed its conquest of the Sasanian Empire and continued its successful expansion into the territories of the Byzantine Empire.
+In 645, Abd Allah ibn Sa'd was appointed as the governor of Egypt by Caliph Uthman, replacing the semi-independent 'Amr ibn al-'As.
+Uthman permitted his governor of Syria, Mu'awiya ibn Abi Sufyan, to raid the island of Cyprus in 649 and the success of that campaign set the stage for the undertaking of naval activities by the governor of Egypt.
+Abd Allah ibn Sa'd built a strong navy and proved to be a skilled naval commander.
 Under him the Muslim navy won a number of naval victories including repulsing a Byzantine counterattack on Alexandria in 646.

-In 654, Mu'awiya undertook an expedition in Cappadocia while his fleet, under the command of Abu'l-Awar, advanced along the southern coast of Anatolia.
+In 654, Mu'awiya undertook a military expedition to Cappadocia while his fleet, under the command of Abu al-A'war, advanced along the southern coast of Anatolia.
 Emperor Constans embarked against it with a large fleet.

 Battle

 The two forces met off the coast of Mount Phoenix in Lycia, near the harbour of Phoenix (modern Finike).
-According to the 9th century chronicler Theophanes the Confessor, as the Emperor was preparing for battle, on the previous night he dreamt that he was in Thessalonica; awaking he related the dream to an interpreter of dreams who said: Emperor, would that you had not slept nor seen that dream for your presence in Thessalonica – according to the interpreter, victory inclined to the Emperor's foes.
+According to the 9th century Byzantine chronicler Theophanes the Confessor, as the Emperor was preparing for battle, on the previous night he dreamt that he was in Thessalonica; awaking he related the dream to an interpreter of dreams who said: Emperor, would that you had not slept nor seen that dream for your presence in Thessalonica – according to the interpreter, victory inclined to the Emperor's foes.
 The interpreter interpreted the dream this way because Θεσσαλονίκη ("Thessaloniki") sounds similar to the words 'δές άλλω νίκη' (thes allo nike), which mean 'give victory to another'.

-Due to the rough seas, Tabari describes the Byzantine and Arab ships being arranged in lines and lashed together, to allow for melee combat.
+Due to the rough seas, al-Tabari describes the Byzantine and Arab ships being arranged in lines and lashed together, to allow for melee combat.
 The Arabs were victorious in battle, although losses were heavy for both sides, and Constans barely escaped to Constantinople.
-According to Theophanes, he managed to make his escape by exchanging uniforms with one of his officers.
+According to Theophanes, he made his escape by exchanging uniforms with one of his officers.